10 Weirdest Japanese Foods

 Fu is wheat gluten food often found in Japanese soup dishes such as miso soup.
 It’s like a croutons, you would think, but way more healthier and less fat.
 Some of regions in Japan eat Fu particularly a lot and serve them in beautiful look.
 Fu is also very common snack for kids.

 Tororo is made from “Yamaimo” potato (yam).
 This slimy sticky white liquidy food might look pretty scary at first sight but people do love it in Japan as well as China and Korea.
 Tororo is often served with rice or soba in Japan but did you know it’s also one of the ingredients for Okonomiyaki??
 More fluffy Okonomiyaki contains more Tororo in dough!

 5. Natto (納豆)

 This could be your worst nightmare in Japan..
 Natto beans are like you love it or hate it forever.
 There are numerous numbers of Japanese who can not eat it so it’s not surprising that it’s the most hated Japanese food by foreigners.
-Fermented soya beans which has very strong smell (which can kill your nose) and slimy texture (and makes you sick) but it’s somehow tasty for many Japanese and notably it’s probably the healthiest food in Japan!!
+Fermented soybeans which have very strong smell (that can kill your nose) and slimy texture (that can make you sick) but it’s somehow tasty for many Japanese and notably it’s probably the healthiest food in Japan!!

 6. Takenoko (たけのこ)

-Bamboo shoots are eaten very commonly in Asian country.
+Bamboo shoots are eaten very commonly in Asian countries.
 The texture is crispy and it doesn’t have strong flavour.
-In Japan, often served in simmering dishes, fried dishes, soup and cooked with rice.
-It’s one of the food which represent “Autumn in Japan”
+In Japan, it’s often served in simmering dishes, fried dishes, soup and cooked with rice.
+The best season to enjoy Takenoko in Japan is spring.